edwinb/Idris2-boot/CONTRIBUTING.md

 * An alternative, high performance, back end.
 OCaml seems worth a try.
 * JS and Node back ends would be nice.

+The default Prelude describes the rationale for what gets included and what doesn't.
+Mostly what is there is copied from Idris 1, but it's not impossible I've made some silly mistakes on the way.
+If you find any, please let me know (or even better, submit a PR and a test case!).

 Some language extensions from Idris 1 have not yet been implemented.
 Most
 notably: